BenGale93/cli-llm/README.md

 Example usage:

-`clm run readme:Readme -p path=src/ -p "pattern=*.py"`
+`clm run readme src/ --pattern "*.py"`
 """

 from pathlib import Path

-from cli_llm import Response, StringDict, ToolRunnerInterface, helpers
+import click

-# The template should use Jinja2 syntax to construct the prompt.
+from cli_llm import ClmConfig, helpers, run

 PROMPT = """
 - Below are some python files from a library.
 - Each file will be listed with its name and then its content.